 Mon – Fri 8:30am to 5:00pm

-In outdoor design, combining and re-combining tile can be a fun and effective way of adding individuality and visual interest.
-Whether creating a patio, garden path, or alfresco dining area, combining a range of tile styles, shapes, and sizes can produce a one-of-a-kind aesthetic that’s as functional as it’s beautiful.
-Here, we will demonstrate how to intentionally mix and match garden tiles in order to produce a bespoke finish that’s as stunning as it’s functional.
+In outdoor design, finding creative ways to mix & match outdoor tiles can be a fun and effective method of adding individuality and visual interest.
+Whether you’re creating a patio, garden path, or alfresco dining area, combining a range of tile styles, shapes, and sizes can produce a one-of-a-kind aesthetic that’s as functional as it is beautiful.
+Moreover, this approach allows you to personalise your space while maintaining practicality.
+In the following sections, we will demonstrate how to intentionally mix and match garden tiles in order to produce a bespoke finish that’s not only stunning but also highly functional.

 Why Mix and Match Outdoor Tiles?